galenseilis/image_anneal/README.md

 # Simulated Annealing Between Images
 ![alt text](https://github.com/galenseilis/image_anneal/blob/master/simulated_annealing.jpg "Logo Title Text 1")

 Provides a command line interface to use simulated annealing between two images, one providing color and the other providing structure.
+What this program does is rearrange (but otherwise does not change) the pixels in one image to best match a second image.

 ## Usage
 ```